Tyno1/Flexicart/frontend/README.md

 2. Install dependencies
     npm install

-3. Setup environment variables create .env file and insert variables
+3. Setup environment variables:

+   - Locate the environment variables file in the submission link provided.
+   - The file is in the backend folder and may be hidden.
+   - If you can't see the file, enable "Show hidden files" in the file explorer.
+   - Copy the .env file from the backend folder to the root directory of the mobile app project.

 4. Start the project
    npm run start